updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 This configuration relies on the environment variable `RELEASEPOST_GITHUB_TOKEN` to set the GitHub credentials used to interact with the API.

-[HUGO](https://gohugo.io) relies on specific behaviors like frontmatters to provide page metadata or an index file that differ from other tools like [Docusaurus](https://docusaurus.io/).
+[HUGO](https://gohugo.io) relies on specific behaviors like front-matters to provide page metadata or an index file name that differs from other tools like [Docusaurus](https://docusaurus.io/).

 I must admit, I envisioned a simpler configuration that would only contain the GitHub repository to monitor, but as always, the Devil hides in the details.